Oh, Dave, Where Have You Gone? | by Warren Goldie

 The weeks ticked away.
 The calendar pages flipped up and whooshed off into the vortex.
 Tumbleweeds blew across Dave’s desk (well, it caught some dust).
 In time I got on with the task of being undirected, at which I excelled, and forgot about Dave.
 Every so often I lamented the trip that was not to be.

 I moved around the country — the Bay Area, L.A., Washington, Boston — working mostly in high tech communications.

-A few years ago I found myself back in Baltimore to see family.
+A few years ago, I found myself back in Baltimore to visit family.
 It was a cold March afternoon, as I buttoned up my coat against a razor-sharp wind and marched into the public library, settled into a chair and picked up the closest book, a photo essay of the Caribbean.

 A homeless man shuffled by in ripped jeans and disintegrating Reeboks trailing dirty laces, cocooned in a massive balloon-like coat, straining under the weight of a huge backpack slung over his shoulder.